MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_ke_processor_change_notify_context.md

 ### -field ProcNumber

 The processor number of the new processor.
 This member is a <a href="..\miniport\ns-miniport-_processor_number.md">PROCESSOR_NUMBER</a> structure that specifies a group number and a group-relative processor number.

-##### - State.KeProcessorAddFailureNotify

-The operating system failed to add the processor.
-If a device driver receives this notification, it should free any per-processor data structures that it allocated for the new processor when it received the <b>KeProcessorAddStartNotify</b> notification.

-##### - State.KeProcessorAddStartNotify

-The operating system is about to add the processor.
-At this state, a device driver that receives this notification can allocate any per-processor data structures and perform any other required tasks to prepare the driver for execution on the new processor.

-##### - State.KeProcessorAddCompleteNotify

-The operating system has successfully added the processor.
-At this state, a device driver that receives this notification can start scheduling threads on the new processor.

 ## -remarks